This tutorial will help you set up and interpret a Multiple Correspondence Analysis in Excel using the XLSTAT software.

 - Will you use our services again?
 (Yes/No/Don't know)

-After opening XLSTAT, select the XLSTAT / Analyzing data / Multiple Correspondence Analysis command, or click on the corresponding button of the Analyzing data toolbar (see below).
+Setting up a Multiple Correspondence Analysis with XLSTATAfter opening XLSTAT, select the XLSTAT / Analyzing data / Multiple Correspondence Analysis command, or click on the corresponding button of the Analyzing data toolbar (see below).

 Once you've clicked on the button, the Multiple Correspondence Analysis dialog box appears.

 The format of the data is here Observations/Variables.
+Select columns B-E in this field.

 The Observations labels are selected in the corresponding field, and the Variable labels option is left activated as the first row of the table contains the name of the variables.